loisorosa/loisorosa.github.io/_pages/publications.md

 author_profile: true
 ---

-You can find my updated list of papers on <a href="https://scholar.google.com/citations?user=MzblxxcAAAAJ&hl=en&authuser=1">my Google Scholar profile</a>.
+You can find an updated list of all my papers on <a href="https://scholar.google.com/citations?user=MzblxxcAAAAJ&hl=en&authuser=1">my Google Scholar profile</a>.

 {% include base_path %}